CodeGoat24/DreamText/README.md

 ## 🖊️ BibTeX
-If you find this project useful in your research, please consider cite:
+🌟 If you find our work helpful, please leave us a star and cite our paper.

 ```bibtex
 @article{DreamText,